cepthomas/c_bag_of_tricks/README.md

 # Error Handling
 In an embedded system, most real errors are considered unrecoverable.
 Things like handling comm timeouts should be considered normal behavior and handled accordingly.
 So cbot errors are very bad and usually result in hard crash/reset.
-This of course should never happen because they have all been caught in unit and integration testing.
-Right.
+This of course should never happen because they have all been caught in unit and integration testing, right?

 Rather than add a whole new error handling system, cbot uses existing C patterns:
 - Functions that return pointers return NULL for errors.